BeSpunky/angular-google-maps/wiki/Basic-Concepts.md

 # Property Delegation
 Component `@Input` properties always match by name and type to their corresponding setter function on the wrapper.
 So `setCenter()` is delegated by `center`, `setClickableIcons()` is delegated by `clickableIcons`, and so forth...

-The components in the library all use `ngOnChanged()` to delegate input changes to the wrapper.
+The components in the library all use `ngOnChanges()` to delegate input changes to the wrapper.

 <center>